 There are many reasons why you'd want headphones that are specifically designed to be worn while you sleep.
 Maybe your partner snores doesn't like the idea of a speaker or white noise machine playing.
 Maybe you live in a city apartment or next to busy road, so it never gets truly quiet at night.
 Or maybe you just like listening to a podcast, audiobook or soothing sounds while you sleep.

-What to Look For
+What to Look for

 Headphone Style: You'll notice that there are mainly two styles of sleep headphones out there: headband or earbud.
-The headband-style sleep headphones are often more comfortable to wear and do a better job at staying in your ears if you move around during your night.
+The headband-style sleep headphones are often more comfortable to wear and do a better job at staying in your ears if you move around during the night.
 The earbud-style sleep headphones often sound better and are more feature-packed for people who like to track their sleeping metrics.

-Custom Features: A lot of the more affordable sleep headphones aren't very feature packed; they work like traditional Bluetooth headphones and relay on you steaming audio from your smartphone throughout the night.
+Custom Features: A lot of the more affordable sleep headphones aren't very feature-packed; they work like traditional Bluetooth headphones and relay on you steaming audio from your smartphone throughout the night.
 Many of the higher-end options have been features like alarms, custom sounds (like rain sounds or white noise) as well as some sleep tracking capabilities.

 Price: The price of these sleep headphones can vary drastically.
-For example, Bose's SleepBuds II, which are jam packed with features and have been specifically engineered to help you sleep better, cost $250.
+For example, Bose's SleepBuds II, which are jam-packed with features and have been specifically engineered to help you sleep better, cost $250.
 On the flip side, you can get a basic headband-style pair of sleep headphones for around $20.

 Why You Should Trust Us